 Are Cooper’s Hawks smart?

 Yes, Cooper’s Hawks are very smart!
-They’ve been known to hide themselves in a nearby tree and wait.
+They’ve been known to perch themselves in a nearby tree and wait.
 Instead of hunting down prey they’ll wait for a chance to ambush them.

 Let others know your thoughts below or ask an expert